siddarthpushparaj/colz-php/readme.md

 ## Usage
-A color conversion library in PHP Forked for learning purpose , use origignal repo https://github.com/carloscabo/colz-php
+Forked from  https://github.com/carloscabo/colz-php, use origignal repo

 Create new color object.